kagepark/klib/README.md

    1. CHECK()  : Check put the value is same as the item(key)'s value
    1. LIST()   : Return list of keys value
    1. PROPER() : Show/Set/Update property at the item.
+   1. FIND()   : Find data in the dictionary
 1. Added property at each key

 - Initialize dictionary